hpassow/jekyll-base/_posts/2018-06-12-Netlify-Exercise.markdown

 <i>A customer writes in saying their “site won’t build”.
 Compose: your best short (2-paragraph) customer-facing answer, without any additional data, that could be useful in the generic case, but would also lead to a customer providing a more actionable response.</i>

 <i>(optional/bonus) Can you set up a redirect from “/netlify/anything” to https://www.google.com/search?q=anything ?  </i>
+Yes.

+And, while I was tempted to just leave it at that, <a href="https://netlify.theroadiswide.com/netlify/timesscar">https://netlify.theroadiswide.com/netlify/timesscar</a> is what you're looking for.
+It's random, but it's what was on the playlist when I was doing this section.

 <i>(optional/bonus) Could you give us a suggestion to improve this test or the job posting?</i>

+Well, the previous question actually could just be answered with a yes or no.  You might want to try reformatting it to "Please demonstrate a redirect..."